alexandraruth/shaRkinjuries/README.md

 # shaRkinjuries

-In honor of the 50th anniversary of the amazing movie JAWS, this is a quick code snippet that I adapted from my work to search for and filter out rows of claims data that indicate a shark-related injury based on ICD codes.
+In honor of the 50th anniversary of the amazing movie JAWS, this is a quick code snippet that I adapted from a different project to search for and filter out rows of claims data that indicate a shark-related injury based on ICD codes.

 ## Additional info - shark injuries